serengil/deepface/README.md

 deepface_result = DeepFace.verify("img1.jpg", "img2.jpg", model_name = "DeepFace")
 ```

 VGG-Face has the highest accuracy score but it is not convenient for real time studies because of its complex structure.
-Facenet is a complex model as well.
+FaceNet is a complex model as well.
 On the other hand, OpenFace has a close accuracy score but it performs the fastest.
 That's why, OpenFace is much more convenient for real time studies.

 ## Similarity